 Pursuant to Sava Re articles of association, the supervisory board is composed of six members, of which four (shareholder representatives) are elected by the Company's general meeting, and two (employee representatives) are elected by the workers' council, which subsequently informs the general meeting of its decision.
 Shareholder representatives of the supervisory board are elected by the general meeting, by a majority of votes present.
 The term of office of supervisory board members is four years, renewable.
-Natural persons with full legal capacity that meet the requirements set down by law and internal rules may be appointed members of the supervisory board.
-The process and criteria for the selection of candidates for members of the supervisory board and for drafting proposals for general meeting resolutions on the appointment of supervisory board members, including the process of periodic fit and proper assessments of individual members, is transparently set out in the Company's fit and proper policy.

-Supervisory board members who are shareholder representatives may be recalled by the general meeting for reasons as prescribed by law based on a general meeting resolution adopted by a majority of at least three quarters of the share capital represented.
+Natural persons with full legal capacity that meet the requirements set down by law and internal rules may be appointed members of the supervisory board and for drafting proposals for general meeting resolutions on the appointment of supervisory board members, including the process of periodic fit and proper policy.
+Supervisory board members who are shareholder representatives may be recalled by the general meeting resolutions are presented by the general meeting resolutions are presented by the general meeting resolutions are presented by the general meeting.